microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/insights-list-used.md

 ## Optional query parameters
-This method supports the [OData Query Parameters](https://developer.microsoft.com/graph/docs/concepts/query_parameters) to help customize the response:
+This method supports the [OData query parameters](/graph/query-parameters) to help customize the response:

-- You can use the `$filter` query parameter to filter used items.
+- Use the `$filter` query parameter to filter used items.
 For example, based on **type**:

   `https://graph.microsoft.com/v1.0/me/insights/used?$filter=ResourceVisualization/Type eq 'PowerPoint'`